xi/ldif3/README.rst

 Unicode support
 ---------------

-The stream object that is passed to parser or writer must be a byte stream.
-It must use UTF-8 encoding as described in the spec.
+The stream object that is passed to parser or writer must be an ascii byte stream.

-The parsed objects (``dn`` and the keys and values of ``record``) on the other hand are unicode strings.
+The spec allows to include arbitrary data in base64 encoding or via URL.
+There is no way of knowing the encoding of this data.
+To handle this, there are two
+modes:

+The default mode will try to interpret everything as UTF-8 and leave only the strings that failed to encode/decode as bytes.
+The strict mode will not try to do any conversio and return bytes directly.

 .. _RFC 2849: https://tools.ietf.org/html/rfc2849